jcushman/git-merge-tokenize/README.md

 ```

 Specify which files should use the alternate merge drivers in .git/info/attributes.
-For example, this will cause .txt files to use character-by-character merging,
+For example, this will cause .xml files to use character-by-character merging,
 and .txt files to use word-by-word merging:

 ```